atmulyana/react-native-form-input-validator/README.md

 To make the input and the error message stick together, [`withValidation`](#withValidation) wraps them into a `View` container.
 However, we want the component yielded by [`withValidation`](#withValidation) behaves the same as the original input except we add the validation feature to it.
 All properties for the input must apply for the new component.
 Every property seems ok, we can just distribute them to the wrapped input.
 Except one property we think it has a problem.
-That is the property which define the style for the input.
+That is the property which defines the style for the input.
 Because now, the input is inside a `View` container.
 We must modify the style property if we still want the same style as if the input is unwrapped.
 The big concern is all style attributes dealing with layout.
 That is how the parent of input arranges the area for input, before.
 Because now, the parent must arrange the `View` container.
 Therefore, the component yielded by [`withValidation`](#withValidation) will move all style